 Auto-Enrolment Pension

-Auto-Enrolment Pension – What Does It Mean for You?
+What Does The Auto-Enrolment Pension Scheme Mean for You?

-The auto-enrolment pension scheme aims to tackle the problem of low pension provision in the private sector in Ireland.
+The scheme aims to tackle the problem of low pension provision in the private sector in Ireland.

 New research from the CCCP survey showed that just 38% of adults surveyed have no pension plan in place.